bjzelvelder/GABBI/README.md

 " ::: chr_level_genomes/* additional_genomes/*
 ```

-The ```aTRAM_db``` folder contains all we need to run aTRAM, but we can prepare the probe set to parallelize the process and optimise computation time.
-The goal is to assemble reads iteratively using each probe sequence as a reference.
-Although this approach can be kind of overkill, it allows us to get multiple assemblies per marker, which offers some notion of coverage to evaluate duplicate sequences, contaminations and postprocess assemblies accordingly.
-The following commands apply to a HPC cluster with 500 CPUs available per user, but you can adjust them to your own ressources.
-My goal is to split the probe file into 500 files that will be processed each on one CPU.
-25 jobs will launch 20 instances of aTRAM in parallel, each running on one CPU, repeating that for each species of my dataset.
+The ```aTRAM_db``` directory contains all necessary files for running aTRAM.
+To parallelise and optimise computation time, the probe file can be split into multiple subsets, each used as a reference for iterative read assembly.
+While computationally demanding, this approach yields multiple assemblies per marker, providing a notion of coverage useful for identifying duplicate sequences and contaminations.
+The following commands apply to a HPC cluster with 500 CPUs available per user, but this can be adapted to any ressource limitations.
+In this example, the probe file is split into 500 subsets, with 25 jobs launching 20 aTRAM instances in parallel, each using a single CPU, across all species.

 ```
 mkdir -p split_probes_500 refseq_files